-Maternal mortality remains disproportionally high for Black birthing people in the United States compared to other race and ethnic groups.
-On August 12, 2021, the National Institute of Child Health and Human Development (NICHD), in a study funded by the National Institute of Health (NIH), reported updated research on the current racial disparities in maternal and infant healthcare access and deaths in the U.S.1 In this study, researchers reviewed death certificates from 2016 and 2017 and reported the mortality rate was actually 3.5 times higher for Black birthing people compared to non-Hispanic Whites.
+Maternal mortality remains disproportionally high for Black birthing people in the United States compared to other races and ethnic groups.
+On August 12, 2021, the National Institute of Child Health and Human Development (NICHD) reported updated research on the current racial disparities in maternal healthcare access and deaths in the US!
+In this National Institute of Health (NIH) funded study, researchers reviewed death certificates from 2016 and 2017 and reported the mortality rate was 3.5 times higher for Black birthing people compared to non-Hispanic Whites.
 Previous studies had indicated that maternal mortality was 2.5 times greater for Black, non-Hispanic individuals compared to White, non-Hispanic individuals.
-Additionally, the NICHD study revealed that disparities were found in more causes of death for Black women related to postpartum cardiomyopathy and preeclampsia and eclampsia.
+Additionally, the NICHD study revealed that disparities were found in more causes of death for Black women related to postpartum cardiomyopathy and preeclampsia/eclampsia.
 These two conditions were reported as the leading causes of death for Black mothers, resulting in 5 times the mortality rate compared to White women.
-Lastly, pregnant, and postpartum Black women were also 2 to 3 times more likely to die from hemorrhage or embolisms.
-These new findings have revealed that there is an even greater disparity in Black Maternal Health than was originally reported for women in the United States.
+Lastly, pregnant, and postpartum Black women were 2 to 3 times more likely to die from hemorrhage or embolisms, These new findings have revealed that there is an even greater disparity in Black Maternal Health than was originally reported for women in the United States.
 The same pattern applies in California.